Copyright aspects of hyperlinking and framing: Linking

-Incorporating copyrighted Web content by usage of framing has led to contentious litigation.
-Frames can be used for Web pages belonging to the original site or to load pages from other sites into a customized arrangement of frames that provide a generalized interface without actually requiring the viewer to browse the linked site from that site's URLs and interfaces.

-Proprietors of copyrighted content have at times contended that framing their Web pages constituted copyright infringement.
-Copyright provides exclusive rights to reproduce ((1)) or distribute ((3)) copies of the work.
-However, framing does not directly reproduce or distribute any copy of the original Web page.
-Rather, the accused infringer simply establishes a pointer that the user's browser follows to the proprietor's server and Web page.

 History of copyright litigation in field

-In large part, linking and framing are not held to be copyright infringement under U.S. and German copyright law, even though the underlying Web pages are protected under copyright law.
-Because the copyright-protected content is stored on a server other than that of the linking or framing person (it is stored on the plaintiff's server), there is typically no infringing "copy" made by the defendant linking or framing person (as may be essential) on which to base liability.
-Some European countries take a more protective view, however, and hold unauthorized framing and so-called deep linking unlawful.

 European Union

 The European Court of Justice's binding ruling in 2014 was that embedding a work could not be a violation of copyright:

 In September 2016, the European Court of Justice ruled that knowingly linking to an unauthorized posting of a copyrighted work for commercial gain constituted infringement of the exclusive right to communicate the work to the public.
 The case surrounded GeenStijl and Sanoma; in 2011, photos were leaked from an upcoming issue of the Dutch version of Playboy (published by Sanoma) and hosted on a website known as FileFactory.
 GeenStijl covered the leak by displaying a thumbnail of one of the images and linking to the remainder of the unauthorized copies.
 The court ruled in favor of Sanoma, arguing that GeenStijl's authors knowingly reproduced and communicated a copyrighted work to the public without consent of its author, and that GeenStijl had profited from the unauthorized publication.